hotosm/fmtm/docs/manuals/mapping.md

 - Click on a task area: a popup will display.
 - At the top right, there is a button **Map New Feature**.
 - Click on the map to create a new geometry.
-- Once geometry is drawn on FMTM, save and confirm to get redirected to odk.
+- Once the geometry is drawn on FMTM, save and confirm to be redirected to ODK.
-- ODK Collect will, then, be opened to fill out the survey data for the newly created feature.
+- ODK Collect will then be opened to fill out the survey data for the newly created feature.
   ![IMG_20250109_160816](https://github.com/user-attachments/assets/98b70f5a-4db8-46cb-84ae-58bec07c82c1)